alccrts/SQL_Projects/Analysis w SQL/Review of UK Arts Funding.md

 </details>

-What was the top three activities that received the  most funding?

-which local authority received the least?

-which region received the most funding?

 which month of year pays out the most funding?

 Which region had the most big budget awards over 100k.